 If you require a home loan the remaining unexpired lease term may be a potential deal breaker.
 Discount the offer by the expected lease extension will cost if it has not already been discounted.
 If the existing proprietor has owned the premises for at least twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
 You can add 90 years to the existing lease and have £0 ground rent by law.
 You should consult your conveyancing solicitor concerning this.

 I own a leasehold house in Ewloe.
 Conveyancing and Alliance & Leicester mortgage are in place.
 A letter has just been received from someone claiming to own the reversionary interest in the property.
 Attached was a demand for arrears of ground rent dating back to 1996.
 The conveyancing solicitor in Ewloe who previously acted has long since retired.
 What should I do?

 The first thing you should do is contact the Land Registry to be sure that the individual claiming to own the freehold is in fact the new freeholder.
 There is no need to instruct a Ewloe conveyancing firm to do this as it can be done on-line for less than a fiver.
 You should note that regardless, even if this is the rightful landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I am the registered owner of a 1 bedroom flat in Ewloe, conveyancing formalities finalised June 1997.
+I acquired a 1st floor flat in Ewloe, conveyancing formalities finalised June 1997.
 Can you give me give me an indication of the likely cost of a lease extension?
-Similar properties in Ewloe with over 90 years remaining are worth £201,000.
-The ground rent is £45 per annum.
+Similar properties in Ewloe with over 90 years remaining are worth £227,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
 The lease runs out on 21st October 2096